berensp/berensp.github.io/pages/colophon.md

 ---
 *"Explicit iste liber, scriptor sit crimine liber, Christus scriptorem custodiat ac det honorem."*

 This site is hosted on [GitHub Pages and built with Jekyll using Clio](/this-site), a template and theme designed by Dan Romero.
-And you know it's really me because it's verified on <a href="https://keybase.io/berens" target="_blank">Keybase</a> and <a href="https://nf.td/pmb" target="_blank">NF.TD</a>.
-So put that in your pipe.
+And you know it's really me because it's <a href="https://keybase.io/berens" target="_blank">web2</a>- and <a href="https://nf.td/pmb" target="_blank">web3</a>-verified.

-Sans-serif typefacing
+Sans-serif typefacing.

-Imprinted at San Francisco, California
+Imprinted at San Francisco, California.

 anno Domini MMXX